Health & Safety Information

 - Double check to make sure your immunizations are up-to-date, including tetanus (often shown in immunization records as Td or Tdap).

 - Protect yourself against injury by carrying water, wearing sturdy, closed-toes shoes, and wearing a hat/sunglasses/sunscreen as needed.
-Avoid insect bites by wearing insect repellent and/or treated clothing.

 - Always work with another person, and let people know where you will be and when they can expect your return.